vjlamp/tynamo.github.io/README.md

 ### Publishing Maven site

 Currently, module specific Maven sites are not published automatically.
 A project site should be publishable using the command *mvn site scm-publish:publish-scm*.
-The gh_pages branch needs to exist before (check notes on [this blog post about scm:publish](http://blog.progs.be/517/publishing-javadoc-to-github-using-maven) ).
+The gh-pages branch needs to exist before, run `git checkout -b gh-pages`, then `git push -u origin gh-pages` to create (and check notes on [this blog post about scm:publish](http://blog.progs.be/517/publishing-javadoc-to-github-using-maven) ).
 The artifact id of a module **must match** the repository name, otherwise the links to the Maven site won't work in the master layout.

 ### tynamo.github.io